Sholopie/Zombies-have-CBM-for-DDA-experimental-build/README.md

 - cop,
 - survivor and Elite survivor.
 Due to the fact that I did not find any bio ops in the Experimental builds, I cut them out.
+- I coded and tested in the version: Cataclysm-DDA experimental build 2026-05-21-2311 Pre-release